Page updated 7/23/22

 Other horses started trickling in.
 A few small donations came through to help; a pasture here, some hay from there, and small monetary donations.
 But from the start it has been a labor of love.
 We have taken literally thousands of dollars out of our own pockets and spent thousands of hours to help horses in need.
 We have never drawn a salary.
 It is an all-voluteer labor of love.

-Jonesy now manages and operates Jackson Hole Horse Rescue with lots of help from volunteers.
+Jonesy now manages and operates Jackson Hole Horse Rescue, located near the Airport in Jackson Hole, with lots of help from volunteers.
+Jonesy's wife, Linda, is invaluable to the operation.

 Photo is Liz, a 12 year old volunteer, and her filly, Patience” which she adopted.
 She gentled Patience, fell in love with her, and then adopted her.
 Liz taught her to run around the corral and jump the barriers she set up.
 One day Liz called me, Jonesy, and said, come down and see what Patience can do.
 I drove the half mile to her Grandpa’s house, where she was staying for the summer, and Liz showed me.